-What projects do you have coming up and when will production start?
+What other projects do you have coming up and can you tell us about them?

 There’s a lot of prep work involved through the pre-production phase.
 This will keep me busy until shooting starts in February/March.
-Then we start filming almost back to back though the spring.
+Then we start filming almost back-to-back through the spring.
 You can plan out everything for months, but I feel like you never really know exactly how it’s going to be until you start shooting.
 Everyone comes together to their part and that’s when you see the project come to life.
 It’s a great feeling!

 Follow Karina on: